anymod/guide/docs/guide/angular-js.md

 ## Setup

-To use mods with [AngularJS v1](https://angularjs.org/), add the mod tag in an Angular template and call `Anymod.render()` to render the mods.
+To use mods with [AngularJS v1](https://angularjs.org/), add the mod tag in an Angular template and call `AnyMod.render()` to render the mods.

 One way to do this is in your HTML template and your controller: